 When you set an OEE target, it is useful to enquire what OEE similar plants in your industry have.
 If it turns that the best plants run at 70%, it makes sense to set that as a goal for your factory.

 Similarly, the OEE target of individual production lines should be in tune with their characteristics.
 An automated production line will naturally have a higher OEE than a manual line; a line that makes a single product will have higher OEE than a line that makes five ones.
 At the end of the day, targets should be tenable and logical, and not just high for the sake of being high.

 Example: OEE in the food industry

 Food industry professionals often tell us that they want various aspects of their factory to have increased OEE.
-Their focus is not just on the shop floor, but also on management, for instance.
+Their focus is not just on the shop floor but also on management, for instance.
 In our experience, streamlining procedures and checklists is the best way of improving OEE in the food industry.
 Work has to be done correctly and efficiently.
-Replacing your manual tools with digital ones can be a very effective measure to improve workflow.
+Replacing your manual tools with digital ones can be a very effective measure to improve workflows.

 Next to tools for procedures and checklists, 4Industry offers many features for preventing and resolving deviations.
 The platform’s database registers deviations, and its root cause analysis tools assist in fixing them in a structured manner.
 Results can be shared across plants – so OEE can be simultaneously improved on a range of factories.